Non-accessible localizations: Replacing a family with a single map

 \begin{prop} Assume that sets cover in $\UU$.
 Then any accessible reflective subuniverse $L$ of $\UU$ can merely be presented as localization with respect to a family in $\UU$ indexed by a set. \end{prop}

 \begin{proof} Suppose $L$ is presented as localization with respect to a family $f$ indexed by a type $I : \UU$.
-Since we are proving a proposition, we can choose an epimorphism $g : S \to I$ from a set $S$ in $\UU$.
+Since we are proving a proposition, we can choose a $(-1)$-connected map $g : S \to I$ from a set $S$ in $\UU$.
 Then $L$ can be presented as localization with respect to the family $f \circ g$ indexed by $S$, using \cref{le:accessible-pullback}. \end{proof}

 Next we consider reducing from a set-indexed family to a single map.
 Given a family $f : \Pi_{i : I} A_i \to B_i$ of maps indexed by a type $I$, write $\tot(f) : (\Sigma_i A_i) \to (\Sigma_i B_i)$ for the induced map on $\Sigma$-types.
 While every $f$-local type $X$ is also $\tot(f)$-local, the converse is only true under some assumptions.